tdwg/bdq/tg2/_build_review/templates/list/bdqcrit/bdqcrit_termlist-header.md

 This document is intended for users who need a technical understanding of how BDQ Tests apply evaluation logic through the use of `Criteria`.
 It is especially useful for:

 - Implementers interpreting or building Tests that rely on data quality criteria
-- Standards developers and data quality modelers applying the Fitness for Use Framework Ontology
+- Standards developers and data quality modelers applying the Fitness For Use Framework Ontology
 - Analysts and curators needing to understand the conceptual basis for Test evaluations

-A working familiarity with the BDQ Test structure and the Fitness for Use Framework Ontology is helpful, though not required to benefit from this document.
+A working familiarity with the BDQ Test structure and the Fitness For Use Framework Ontology is helpful, though not required to benefit from this document.

 ### 1.3 Data Quality Criteria (non-normative)